trevp/tlslite/README.md

 2 Licenses/Acknowledgements
 ============================

-tlslite-ng is a fork of TLS Lite.
+tlslite-ng is a fork of TLS Lite, it is currently maintained and developed by Hubert Kario.
 TLS Lite was written (mostly) by Trevor Perrin.
 It includes code from Bram Cohen, Google, Kees Bos, Sam Rushing, Dimitris Moraitis, Marcelo Fernandez, Martin von Loewis, Dave Baggett, Yngve
 N. Pettersen (ported by Paul Sokolovsky), Mirko Dziadzka, David Benjamin,